ddskolla/keymaster/docs/deployment.md

 The change target of a CI deployment operation will be referred to as an "environment".
 Ideally each environment will have it's own unique cloud account.
-This is not required, however.
+This is recommended, not required.
 For example, "test" and "staging" might be tenants in the same cloud account.

 ## Workflow engine